DannyNemer/readline-async/README.md

   }
 })

-// Listen for when the user hits `return` or `enter`, and the input is not a
+// Listen for when the user hits `return` and the input is not a registered command. rl.onLine(function (line) {
-// registered command.
-rl.onLine(function (line) {
   console.log('Unrecognized command:', line)
 })